 In a medical emergency, first aid is given, an ambulance is called and parents/carers are notified.
-Should an emergency situation occur to a pupil who has an IHP or EHC, the emergency procedures detailed in the plan are followed, and a copy of the IHP or EHC is given to the ambulance crew.
-If applicable the pupil's emergency medication will be administered by trained school staff, if the pupils medication isn't available staff will administer the schools emergency medication with prior parental consent.
+Should an emergency situation occur to a pupil who has an IHP or EHC, the emergency procedures detailed in the plan are followed, and a copy of the IHP or EHC is given to the ambulance crew (found in locked cupboard in Medical Room).
+If applicable the pupil's emergency medication will be administered by trained school staff.
+Parents are expected to provide 2 in date auto-injectors for administration to their child.